-The Holy Prophetpbuh was ever concerned to ameliorate the condition of the poorer sections of the community and to raise their status in society.
+The Holy Prophetsa was ever concerned to ameliorate the condition of the poorer sections of the community and to raise their status in society.

-A poor Muslim woman used to clean out the Holy Prophet'spbuh mosque in Medina.
-The Prophetpbuh did not see her in the mosque for some days and made inquiries concerning her.
+A poor Muslim woman used to clean out the Holy Prophet'ssamosque in Medina.
+The Prophetsa did not see her in the mosque for some days and made inquiries concerning her.
 He was told that she had died.
 He said:

 "Why was I not informed when she died?
 I would have wished to join her funeral prayers,"

 "perchance you did not consider her worthy of consideration as she was poor.
 This was not right.
 Direct me to her grave."

 He then proceeded to her grave and prayed for her (Bukhari, Kitabus Salat).
 He used to say that there were people with tangled hair whose bodies were covered with dust and who were not welcomed by those who were well-to-do, but who were so highly valued by God that if, trusting in God's beneficence, they swore in His name that a certain matter would take a certain turn, He would support them.
 (Muslim, Kitabul Birr Was Sila).